-Demisexuality is a type of sexuality or sexual orientation.
-Demisexual people tend to only feel sexual attraction after forming a strong emotional bond or connection.
+Demisexuality– a type of sexuality or sexual orientation– involves a person only feeling sexual attraction after forming a strong emotional bond or connection.

 Keep reading for more information about what a demisexual is and how demisexuality differs from other sexual orientations.
 We also provide the answers to some other frequently asked questions on the subject.

 Some people only feel sexual attraction toward those with whom they have developed a strong personal bond.
 If this is the case, the person is known as being demisexual.